Table of Contents

 Agarwood is grown in the tropical rainforest of South Asia & since ancient times, agarwood, as a scent, was exported to Asia & the Middle East.
-Based on the grading, the price of each kg essential oil made from Agarwood can be up to $30,000.
+Based on the grading, the price of each kg of essential oil made from Agarwood can be up to $30,000.
 The price of the pieces of Agarwood in kg is between $30 to $9,000.
 So why is Agarwood expensive?

 From 2005 to 2014, Indonesia, Malaysia & Thailand exported 6,760, 2,106, & 277 metric tons respectively.
-Despite its cultivation in India, agar trees as extinct species are banned for exporting.
+Despite its cultivation in India, agar trees as extinct species are banned for export.
 In 2020, the market size of agarwood was more than $126 million, which is estimated to increase by 23% every year till 2027.
-According to a report of Business Insider, in 2020, the global estimated value of agarwood pieces is $32 billion & by 2029, the value will be $64 billion.
+According to a report by Business Insider, in 2020, the global estimated value of agarwood pieces is $32 billion & by 2029, the value will be $64 billion.

 Agarwood is also called the wood of the Gods.
 In the last 10 years of the international perfume industry, the demand for agarwood is increased due to the extensive use of its extract.
 The business of agarwood is centering its pieces of wood, powder & oil.

 Besides, the frequency of fungus infection through natural phenomena is reduced.
-It is estimated that worldwide only 2% agar tree is naturally infected for agarwood production.
+It is estimated that worldwide only 2% of agar tree is naturally infected for agarwood production.
 Some companies, as a part of the extensive supply of agarwood, have prepared their own gardens of it.
 But the cultivation of agar trees is limited because of its arduous & painstaking process.

 As a fragrance, the demand for agar oil & pieces of agarwood is huge.
 There is growing popularity of agarwood essential oil as a raw material of perfume.
-In 2020, the value of the global perfume & perfume industry is more than $42 billion & by 2026, the digits will exceed $43 billion at the annual increment rate of 4.3%.
+In 2020, the value of the global perfume & perfume industry is more than $42 billion & by 2026, the digits will exceed $43 billion at an annual increment rate of 4.3%.